markau/react-svg-timer/README.md

 # React SVG Timer

-An React component to provide an SVG-based timer button with visual feedback of elapsed time.
+A React component to provide an SVG-based timer button with visual feedback of elapsed time.

 This is an improved implementation of my previous [Angular 1 directive](https://github.com/markau/angular-svg-timer), the SVG aspect of which is based on [this fiddle](https://jsfiddle.net/prafuitu/xRmGV/).